UOA-PARC-SKA/radiotelescopescheduling/README.md

 ### data directory
 Contains the main three data set files name_ra_dec_minP_minS.txt which is the data set 1, dataset2.txt which is data set 2 and dataset3.txt which is data set 3.
 The dataset files contain the list of the pulsar samples used in the observation runs.
 The dataset also contains important information of the pulsar’s initial coordinates, scintillation timescale, and the estimated integration time during observation.

+### norad and novas directories
+These folders are for the norad and novas libraries used for getting satellite data which in used in the simulation.
+These folders were provided by the original repository as well.
+There are changes to be made to the files of these folders and have been described in the getting stared section.

 ### src/optimisation directory
 Contains all the scheduling policies.
 In the triangulations sub directory it contains all the pre-optimisation algorithms.
 The code for the main scheduler that schedules observations is in this directory as well.